Kazmirchuk/nats-tcl/API.md

 TclOO destructor.
 Flushes pending data and closes the TCP socket.

 ### objectName jet_stream
-Returns `jetStreamObject` object to work with [JetStreams](https://docs.nats.io/jetstream/jetstream).
+Returns `jetStreamObject` TclOO object to work with [JetStreams](https://docs.nats.io/jetstream/jetstream).

 ### jetStreamObject consume stream consumer ?-timeout ms? ?-callback cmdPrefix?
 Consume a message from a [consumer](https://docs.nats.io/jetstream/concepts/consumers) defined on a [stream](https://docs.nats.io/jetstream/concepts/streams) `stream`.
 Similarly to the `request` method:
-- If no callback is given, the request is synchronous and blocks in `vwait` until a reply is received.
-The reply is a list containing the return value and address to acknowledge the received message.
-If no reply arrives within `timeout`, it raises `ErrTimeout`.
+- If no callback is given, the request is synchronous and blocks in `vwait` until a response is received.
+The response message is always delivered as a dict.
+If no response arrives within `timeout`, it raises `ErrTimeout`.
-- If a callback is given, the call returns immediately, and when a reply is received or a timeout fires, the command prefix will be invoked from the event loop with 3 additional arguments: `timedOut` (equal to 1, if the request timed out), `message` and `ackAddr`, which is used to acknowledge received message in a way shown below.
+- If a callback is given, the call returns immediately, and when a reply is received or a timeout fires, the command prefix will be invoked from the event loop with 2 additional arguments: `timedOut` (true, if the request timed out) and `message` as a dict (same as for `asyncRequestCallback`).
+If your consumer is configured for explicit acknowledgement, pass the received `message` to the `ack` method as shown below.

-### jetStreamObject ack ackAddr
+### jetStreamObject ack message
-Acknowledge the received message using `ackAddr` from [*jetStreamObject* **consume**](#jetStreamObjectName-consume) method.
+Acknowledge the received `message` from the *jetStreamObject* **consume** method.
 If the message is not acknowledged, it is redelivered on next `consume` (depending on NATS server settings).

-### jetStreamObject publish subject message ?-timeout ms? ?-callback cmdPrefix?
+### jetStreamObject publish subject message ?-timeout ms? ?-callback cmdPrefix? ?-header header?
 Publish `message` to a [stream](https://docs.nats.io/jetstream/concepts/streams) on the specified `subject` and wait for acknowledgement. `timeout` and `cmdPrefix` have similar meaning as in `request` method.
 If no stream exists on specified `subject`, the call will be blocked waiting.
 - In synchronous version the method returns a response from server as a dict containing `stream`, `seq` and optionally `duplicate` keys.
 If NATS server returned an error response, it raises `ErrResponse`.
-- In asynchronous version `cmdPrefix` callback is called with 3 additional arguments: `timedOut` (equal to 1, if the request timed out), `info` and `error`.
-If `error` is not empty, it is a dict containing `type` and `error` keys sent by NATS server, otherwise `info` contains information passed from NATS server as a dict with keys: `stream`, `seq` and optionally `duplicate`.
+- In asynchronous version `cmdPrefix` callback is called with 3 additional arguments: `timedOut` (true, if the request timed out), `pubAck` and `error`.
+If `error` is not empty, it is a dict containing `code` and `description` JSON keys sent by NATS server, otherwise `pubAck` contains information passed from NATS server as a dict with keys: `stream`, `seq` and optionally `duplicate`.

 ## Error handling
 Error codes are similar to those from the nats.go client as much as possible.
 A few additional error codes provide more information about failed connection attempts to the NATS server: ErrBrokenSocket, ErrTLS, ErrConnectionRefused.